wlydlut/C2F-DFT/Denoising/README.md

                `└──0050.mat`

 ## Training
+First, modify the path where the project is located in the second line of the /basicsr/train.py file.

 1. To train C2F-DFT in the coarse training pipeline, modify the comments on lines 129-134 and 195-237 in the /basicsr/models/image_restoration_model.py file, then run